marianaplazas/mine/Ex-Machina/README.md

 #### Before starting...

-I tried to be as faithful as possible to the original code so i keeped the coments in the code, I just modify two parts, first the shebang to run the code in local and the function int in the range (n, **int**(n/2)) because without this the code in python 3.5.2 collapse.
+I tried to be as faithful as possible to the original code so I keep the comments in the code, I just modify two parts, first the shebang to run the code in local and the function int in the range (n, **int**(n/2)) because without this the code in python 3.5.2 collapse.
+Also I tried to be as clear as possible so this explanation is intended to be understood by people who are starting in the code or by non-programmers so it could be redundant and is intentional.
+I hope that you enjoy it

 ## Algorithm: :mag: